 The Local Plan for Maidstone is still in preparation and some key elements, including the size and location of housing developments, have not been fully defined.
 Whilst this makes it difficult to be precise about the growth in trips which will be served by the Medway Cycleway, it is clear that significant growth (around 980 homes/year) will take place and that many trips generated by existing and new housing developments will terminate at employment and education sites (including in Maidstone Town Centre) which are served by the cycleway.
-Many of the housing and employment sites identified in the draft plans are close to the route and the scheme has been designed largely with this in mind.
-Figure 4 demonstrates this in relation to growth areas in the area.
+Many of the housing and employment sites identified in the draft plans are close to the route and the scheme has been designed largely with this in mind, as shown in Figure 4 below.